-Interest Only/Jumbo Loans: Less-common loan options include interest-only loans and jumbo loans.
+Interest-Only/Jumbo Loans: Less common loan options include interest-only loans and jumbo loans.
 A jumbo mortgage loan exceeds the Office of Federal Housing Enterprise Oversight (OFHEO) conforming loan limits, which applies to loans over $417,000.
 These are higher-risk loans and typically come with higher interest rates.

-Interest-only loans allow the borrower to only pay interest over a certain number of years – five or ten – rather than pay against the principal amount, which remains untouched during the interest-only period.
+Interest-only loans allow the borrower to only pay interest over a certain number of years – five or 10 – rather than pay against the principal amount, which remains untouched during the interest-only period.
 After the predetermined period, the loan reverts to a typical mortgage loan where the borrower pays both interest and principal, meaning monthly payments will increase.
 You should avoid these types of loans if you cannot afford the higher payments after the interest-only period.

 Eligibility & Process

-As discussed above, qualifying for a loan depends on many factors that influence your ability and likelihood to repay the loan.
+Qualifying for a loan depends on many factors that influence your ability and likelihood to repay the loan.
 Mortgage companies look at your credit history and credit score.
 Your employment history is a factor, including your income, your current field and how long you've been with your current employer.
 Your monthly income is weighed against your monthly costs to determine what you can afford.
 Your income is further weighed against your total debt to see if you can afford your loan over the long term.

 Rates & Fees